 “I’m cold,” Casey managed out while his teeth chattered from the cold.
 His face was so red that it looked like someone had stuck him.
-Freezing tears streamed down his puffy little cheeks.
+Icy tears streamed down his puffy little cheeks.

-“Get over here,” Jake motioned him to come closer, but even he was losing heat fast enough to freeze.
+“Come here.”
+Jake motioned him to come closer, even though he too was losing heat, fast.

-They huddled together like penguins and conspired to find shelter.
-If they didn’t get to a shelter with heat soon, they would succumb to hypothermia by the side of the road.
+They huddled together like penguins conspiring to find shelter.
+If they didn’t get to somewhere heated soon, they would succumb to hypothermia by the road.

-“Did you remember that big meal we had?”
+“Did you remember that enormous meal we had?”
 Jake sniffed as he looked around for a sign, a car, anything remotely to rescue them from freezing to death.